US judge blocks Biden bid to end 'Remain in Mexico' policy - NewsBreak

 “It’s a common sense policy to prevent people from entering our country illegally,” Texas Gov. Greg Abbott tweeted after the ruling.
 “Texas wins again, for now.”

+An email requesting comment from the Department of Homeland Security wasn't immediately returned.

-Under Trump, about 70,000 asylum-seekers were forced to wait in Mexico for U.S. hearings under the policy introduced in January 2019.
+Under President Donald Trump , about 70,000 asylum-seekers were forced to wait in Mexico for U.S. hearings under the policy introduced in January 2019.
 President Joe Biden — who said it “goes against everything we stand for as a nation of immigrants” — suspended the policy on his first day in office.

 That sparked a long and tortured legal and administrative path.